brandock/emonPlug/README.md

 emonPlug is designed to be used together with an emonBase web-connected base station from OpenEnergyMonitor.
 It can be thought of as an emonTx+emonVs for monitoring one appliance.

-Make sure to read the warning and disclaimer before starting any work on emonPlug assembly or use.
+Make sure to read the warning and disclaimer below before starting any work on emonPlug assembly or use.

 # emonPlug Architecture
 emonPlug uses a CT to perform non-invasive current monitoring, similar to emonTx from OpenEnergyMonitor. https://docs.openenergymonitor.org/emontx3/index.html